akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ###Third step: create the new attribute

 To complete this step, please read [how to create an attribute](manage-your-attributes.html#how-to-create-an-attribute).
-Here you can even create the new attribute with the same code that was used on your previous attribute.
+Here you can create the new attribute using the same code that was used for the attribute you just deleted.

 :::warning
-Once you've deleted an attribute, a processus start in order to clear all product values set for this attribute.
+Once you've deleted an attribute, a process starts in order to clear all product values set for this attribute.
 While this process is running, you cannot create another attribute with the exact same code.
 :::

 ###Fourth step: import the data back

 1. Go to `Imports` and click on `Create import profile`
-1. Write a code and a label
+1. Define a code and a label
-1. Select the job in the `job` field, depending if you want to import products or product models (if you need to export both products and product models, you will need to create an import profile for each one)
+1. Select the job in the `job` field, whether you want to import products or product models (if you need to export both, you will need to create an import profile for each)
 ![Select the job to export your data](../img/Delete-Attribute_Job_Import-profile.png)
 1. Check the different options (format, enable product...) to refine your import and click on `Save`
 1. Click on `Export now`